 Our communities are one of the cornerstones of our approach to sustainability.
 We are fully aware of our responsibilities as a commercial bank, so we work to encourage financial inclusion, as well as to promote social inclusion in the communities in which we operate.
-While we pride ourselves on our ability to serve the international needs of our customers, we take our role as a local financial institution every bit as seriously.
+While we pride ourselves on our ability to serve the international needs of our customers, we take our role as a local financial institution just as seriously.

 At UniCredit, we are working every day to minimize the environmental impacts of our operations, both direct and indirect.
 This applies especially to our carbon footprint and our efforts to mitigate climate change.
-We also finance technologies related to the development of renewable energy sources, and we actively seek out solutions to minimize our role in financed emissions.
+We also finance technologies for the development of renewable energy sources, and we actively seek out solutions to minimize our role in financed emissions.

 Choosing effective sustainability indicators is an important undertaking, especially for a company like UniCredit, which considers sustainability integral to its business.
-We currently use 112 such indicators, all of which the GRI considers to be material core indicators for banks, and which are communicated in a transparent way in our reporting.
+We currently use GRI indicators, all of which the GRI considers to be material core indicators for banks, and which are communicated in a transparent way in our reporting.
 They enable us to measure the effectiveness of some of the actions we undertake, increasing awareness of the importance of certain objectives.
 Growing interest from investors in sustainability performance serves as an additional incentive to continue our efforts to make good use of available indicators.

-The continuing weakness of the economy and the decline in the reputation of the financial sector have undermined confidence in the ability of banks to adequately support the economy.
+Challenging market conditions and the decline in the reputation of the financial sector have undermined confidence in the ability of banks to adequately support the economy.
 The result is an sharper focus on the role of banks and how they operate.
 UniCredit has a long history in the field of sustainability, and the financial crisis and subsequent challenges have prompted us to invest even more heavily in this area.

 We have sought to make sustainability an integral part of our daily operations and believe that it brings real benefits - not just in terms of our image, but in terms of competitiveness and differentiation in the marketplace.
 It clearly factors into a company's reputation, which is of great importance, particularly in the financial sector.
 But to avoid thinking of it merely as a way to improve the company's image, we consider it essential to align sustainable behavior with our business objectives.
-At UniCredit, among our many sustainability initiatives, we have refined and improved our incentive system.
-This has enabled us to measure and reward sustainable results and to put sustainability at the center of our business activities.
+Therefore we strive to measure sustainable results and to put sustainability at the center of our business activities.